mle2718/READ-SSB-CostofClimateChange/documentation/project_logistics.md

 A pair of small do files to set up folders and then make stata aware of folders.

 ## data_extraction_processing
-There is sample code in "data_extraction_processing" that you can use to get deflators.
-This can be done with "/data_extraction_processing/wrapper_external.do".
+There is sample code in "data_extraction_processing" that you can use to get deflators or other statistics available from the St. Louis Federal reserve.
 You'll need an API key to import fred.
 Extracting OES and QCEW data is really slow.

 ## summary stats